cloudfoundry/summit-hands-on-labs/na-2020/dev-and-ops-with-kubecf/README.md

 ### Create a Redis Database Instance

-Lets now enable a redis database service in the minibroker, create a security group and create an instance of redis database.
+Lets now enable a redis database service in the minibroker, create a security group, and create an instance of redis database.

 ```
 cf enable-service-access redis -b minibroker -p 4-0-10